Accessing and Managing Financial Data

 Macroeconomic Predictors

 Our next data source is a set of macroeconomic variables often used as predictors for the equity premium.
 Welch and Goyal (2008) comprehensively reexamine the performance of variables suggested by the academic literature to be good predictors of the equity premium.
-The authors host the data updated to 2021 on Amit Goyal’s website.
-Since the data is an XLSX-file stored on a public Google drive location, we need additional packages to access the data directly from our Python session.
+The authors host the data on Amit Goyal’s website.
+Since the data is an XLSX-file stored on a public Google Drive location, we need additional packages to access the data directly from our Python session.
 Usually, you need to authenticate if you interact with Google drive directly in Python.
 Since the data is stored via a public link, we can proceed without any authentication.

-sheet_id = "1OArfD2Wv9IvGoLkJ8JyoXS0YMQLDZfY2"
+sheet_id = "1bM7vCWd3WOt95Sf9qjLPZjoiafgF_8EG"

 sheet_name = "macro_predictors.xlsx"